kaizen-ai/kaizenflow/documentation/technical/knowledge_graph_example.md

     - "-^ house starts => -^ inflation => -v interest rates => -v bond yield =>
       -v bond prices"

+# Why is it useful?

+- Allow to judge news events and macroeconomic time series based on our understanding of the world
+  - The usual approach is to consider events in an isolated fashion

+- Allow to build models automatically based on the relationship between quantities existing in the real world

 # Why does this work?

 - Typically one (HFs, academics, banks) fits one variable at the time, without